 And they happen to share a visual cue: They’re all various shades of red!
-Research suggests that the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special “zero belly” properties, making them one of the few weight loss tricks you’ll be happy to use every single day.
+Research suggests that when it comes to fat burning foods, the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special “zero belly” properties, making them one of the few weight loss tricks you’ll be happy to use every single day.
 Here’s six of them to choose from:

 Ruby Red Grapefruit